o3de/o3de.org/content/docs/user-guide/gems/reference/kythera-ai/kyt/navmesh-generation.md

 Bounds setup
 ------------

-In order for a Navigation Mesh to be generated, you will need at least one set of navmesh bounds in the level.
+In order for a navigation mesh to be generated, you will need at least one set of navmesh bounds in the level.

 To declare a set of navmesh bounds, create an entity with a `PolygonPrismShape` to form the bounds, and use a `BoundsNavPath` component to mark it for navmesh generation.